promesante/promesante.github.io/_posts/2019-08-14-clojure_graphql_fullstack_learning_project_part_1.md

 ## Conclusions ##

-In subsequent posts, I will explain this project's implementation, in a similar mannerand structure as the one sketched up in [The Fullstack Tutorial for GraphQL](https://www.howtographql.com).
+In subsequent posts, I will explain this project's implementation, in a similar manner and structure as the one sketched up in [The Fullstack Tutorial for GraphQL](https://www.howtographql.com).

 So... stay tuned !